 - Help physicians examine and treat patients by taking and recording vital signs and medical histories, explain treatment procedures to patients, prepare patients for exams, assist during the exams and other office procedures, collect blood and other specimens, and perform basic lab procedures.

-- Perform routine tasks to keep offices running smoothly such as schedule appointments, process insurance claims, perform bookkeeping, and maintain electronic medical records to name a few.
+- Perform routine tasks to keep offices running smoothly, such as schedule appointments, process insurance claims, perform bookkeeping, and maintain electronic medical records.

 Commission on Accreditation of Allied Health Education Programs

 Clearwater, FL 33756

 Fax: (727) 210-2354